 It all came together so well!
 The meatballs are juicy and jam packed with flavour, while the pomegranate sauce is luxuriously fragrant.
 Add a bit of spice and a liberal use of herbs and you have a stunningly good meal!

-Meatballs and Sweet and Sour Sauce
+Meatballs in Sweet and Sour Sauce

 For the meatballs I used the combination of both extra lean beef and pork.
 Sumac, cayenne pepper and fresh cilantro was added to the meat mixture to make it spicier.

+If you like sweet and sour sauces, you will fall in love with this pomegranate sauce, that the meatballs are glazed in.
 The taste is both nostalgically familiar and excitingly new.
 It reminds us of sweet and sour dishes we grew up eating but is somehow different.

 Another reason to love this recipe is it’s QUICK!
 I know, friends, I just told you that I always thought that meatball making is a long and tedious business.

-However, when I finished I realised that the whole process took me 1 hour from start to finish.
+But when I finished I realised that the whole process took me 1 hour from start to finish.
 I served these meatballs piled on top of fluffy couscous, and you don’t need me to tell you that couscous takes no time at all to prepare!

 These meatballs were an absolute hit with the family!
 You know that moment when dinner conversation ceases and all you hear is the sound of people chewing?
 Expect that!

-Recipe tips and tricks
+Recipe tips and notes

 - Ground lamb can be used instead of beef and pork, and would be closer to a traditional recipe from Central Asia.

 - I used lean beef and pork to reduce the calories of this dish, but other varieties with more fat content can be used instead.
+Fat will add more flavour, so it all depends on what your priorities are.

 - Breadcrumbs can be substituted for oats.